lfrestrepog/if-docs/website/docs/03-Terminology.md

 ### Impact Model Plugin
 **aka**: *imp*, *model plugin*, *plugin*
-Is a software package/module external to the [Impact Engine Framework](./specification/Impact%20Engine%20Framework.md) exposing a class implementing the Model Plugin Interface.
+Is a software package/module external to the [Impact Framework](./specification/Impact%20Framework.md) exposing a class implementing the Model Plugin Interface.
 It's code you download and install which let's you interact with an [Impact Model](Impact%20Model) in a standard way.

 ### Impact Model Interface
 **aka**: *model interface*